photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You try to index a shared drive on a remote server, but the server is offline
 - [ ] The indexer has crashed because you didn't configure [at least 4 GB of swap](docker.md#adding-swap)
 - [ ] Somebody has deleted files without telling you
-- [ ] You are connected to the wrong server or CDN, or a DNS record has not been updated yet
+- [ ] You are connected to the wrong server, VPN, or CDN, or a DNS record has not been updated yet

 ### Broken Thumbnails ###